Cube moves for $s$-embeddings and $\alpha$-realizations: The cube move for

 The following lemma already implies that there are at most two admissible points $A_0$, in the sense of Proposition \ref{prop:uniqueness}. \begin{lemma} Assume that two generalised hyperbola branches have exactly one common focus, then they have at most two intersection points. \end{lemma}

 Although this result, which appears in \cite{LSFW,XSR}, has a very classical flavor, we could not find any earlier reference.
 We give an alternative proof below.

-\begin{proof}[Proof of Lemma \ref{lemma:branches_intersection}] If one of the generalised branches is a line or a half-line, the result easily comes from the fact that a hyperbola and a line have at most two points of intersection; we now suppose that it is not the case.

 Let us start with some definitions.
 The focus of a hyperbola branch $\calB$ which belongs to (resp. does not belong to) the convex hull of $\calB$ is said to be the \emph{interior} (resp. \emph{exterior}) focus of $\calB$.
 For example, on Figure~\ref{fig:uniqueness}, $A_1$ is the interior focus of both branches while $A_3$ and $A_5$ are the exterior foci of these branches.
 Assume that $\calB_1$ is a hyperbola branch with foci $A$ and $C$ and $\calB_2$ is a hyperbola branch with foci $A$ and $E$, with $A,C,E$ distinct.
-Then any intersection point of $\calB_1$ and $\calB_2$ lies on a hyperbola branch $\calB_3$ with foci $C$ and $E$ (this can be seen by subtracting the equations \eqref{eq:gen_br} for $\calB_1$ and $\calB_2$), and we can also suppose that $\calB_3$ is not a line or a half-line.
+Then any intersection point of $\calB_1$ and $\calB_2$ lies on a hyperbola branch $\calB_3$ with foci $C$ and $E$ (whose equation is obtained by subtracting the equations \eqref{eq:gen_br} for $\calB_1$ and $\calB_2$), and we can also suppose that $\calB_3$ is not a line or a half-line.
 Then there is at least one of the three points $A$, $C$ or $E$ which is the interior focus of one branch and the exterior focus of another branch.
 Without loss of generality, we assume that $A$ is the interior focus of $\calB_1$ and the exterior focus of $\calB_2$.
 We will show that these two branches intersect in at most two points.

 Suppose that $\calB_1$ and $\calB_2$ intersect at three distinct points $S,T,U$.
 As these points belong to a non-degenerate hyperbola branch, they are not aligned.
-The lines $(ST),(TU),(SU)$ therefore delimit exactly seven open regions in the plane, three of which touching the triangle $STU$ only at one vertex.
+The lines $(ST),(TU),(SU)$ therefore delimit exactly seven open regions in the plane, three of which touch the triangle $STU$ only at one vertex.
 We call these three regions the \emph{corner chambers} of $S,T,U$.

 \begin{lemma} Let $S,T$ and $U$ be three distinct points on a hyperbola branch $\calB$.
-Then the exterior focus of $\calB$ belongs to a corner chamber of $S,T,U$, and the interior focus does not. \end{lemma}
+Then the exterior focus of $\calB$ belongs to a corner chamber of $S,T,U$, while the interior focus does not. \end{lemma}

+\begin{proof}[Proof of Lemma \ref{lemma:branches_intersection}] If one of the generalised branches is a line or a half-line, the result easily comes from the fact that a hyperbola and a line have at most two points of intersection.

-Before proving it, notice that this result is enough to conclude the proof of Lemma~\ref{lemma:branches_intersection}, as $A$ should be both in a corner chamber of $S,T,U$ (because $A$ is the exterior focus of $\calB_2$) and not in one (because $A$ is the interior focus of $\calB_1$). \end{proof}
+Suppose now that it is not the case.
+The proof of Lemma~\ref{lemma:branches_intersection} follows from Lemma \ref{lemma:chamber}, as $A$ should be both in a corner chamber of $S,T,U$ (because $A$ is the exterior focus of $\calB_2$) and not in one (because $A$ is the interior focus of $\calB_1$). \end{proof}

 \begin{proof}[Proof of Lemma~\ref{lemma:chamber}] For any two distinct points $A,B$ on $\calB$, the line $(AB)$ cuts the interior of the convex hull of $\calB$ into a finite part and an infinite part.
 The half-plane delimited by $(AB)$ that contains the finite part is called the \emph{exterior half-plane} of $A,B$.
 It is easy to see that the exterior focus belongs to the exterior half-plane of $A,B$, for instance by noting that this property is invariant by affine transformations of the plane, and is straightforward to prove for the special branch $\{(x,y) \in (0,\infty)^2 \mid xy=1\}$.